 It seems simple enough to dive underwater and have fun doing so, but there are so many things to bear in mind if you want a safe and trouble-free diving experience.
 Take, for example, scuba diving, for which you will need breathing equipment to go underwater.
 Of course, not like any other form of diving, scuba diving requires you to carry your own breathing gas, or compressed air, to keep alive while underwater.

-For any underwater scuba dive, you will need a wetsuit, dive mask, a tank of compressed air, a hose for your air, a gauge to tell how much air you have left, a mouthpiece, and a regulator to balance your air flow.
+For any underwater scuba dive, you will need a wetsuit, dive mask, a tank of compressed air, a hose for your air, a gauge to tell how much air you have left, a mouthpiece, and a dive regulator to balance your air flow.

 If you are diving with help from the surface, you will also need a diver’s umbilical connection that supplies air from a vessel on the surface, from the shore, or from a diving bell.
 The main advantage is that your breathing gas supply will last much longer than that of a scuba diver.
 You will also decompress safely.